Big data analytics in banking industry

 Data analysts are essential for managing, analyzing, and interpreting the wealth of data generated by banks to extract actionable insights.
 Their ability to transform raw information into strategic advantages makes data science expertise invaluable for financial institutions.

-However, attracting, retaining, and growing the talent pool around these new skills is daunting, given the high demand for these specialized skills.
-Industry projections indicate a 36% growth in demand for data-centric roles across different sectors in 2023-2033.
-This translates to roughly 20.8K openings for data scientists each year over the decade.
+However, attracting, retaining, and growing the talent pool for these skills is daunting, given the high demand.
+Industry projections indicate a 34% growth in demand for data-centric roles across different sectors in 2024-2034.
+This translates to roughly 23.4K openings for data scientists each year over the decade.

-In addition to this fierce competition for talent, banks face an additional challenge as they require professionals who not only possess technical expertise but also understand the unique regulatory and operational complexities of the banking sector.
-This dual requirement significantly reduces the pool of suitable candidates, intensifying the competition for experienced data engineers and potentially slowing the adoption of big data analytics in the banking sector.
+In addition to this fierce competition for talent, banks face an additional challenge as they require professionals who not only possess technical expertise but also understand the unique regulatory and operational complexities of the financial sector.
+This dual requirement significantly reduces the pool of suitable candidates, intensifying the competition for experienced engineers and potentially slowing the adoption of big data analytics in banking.

 Legacy systems

 One of the most pressing challenges for banks is their reliance on outdated infrastructure that wasn’t designed to handle the volume and complexity of modern big data solutions.
-These legacy systems often lack the capability to perform advanced analytics, forcing banks to either upgrade their existing infrastructure or undergo complete system overhauls, both of which require substantial investments.
+These legacy systems often lack the capability to perform advanced analytics, forcing banks to either upgrade their existing infrastructure or undergo a complete system overhaul.

 Ready to modernize your banking systems?